NCLEX-PN Review & Study Guide

 As for the approved-educational programs, there are numerous colleges, universities, and technical schools that offer them.
 The curriculum for these programs may include a combination of on-campus instruction as well as online or hybrid classes.

-Graduates of these programs become eligible to sit for the licensing examination.
+Graduates of these programs become qualified to sit for the licensing examination.
 To obtain your license, your state will require you to:

 + Prove that you have graduated from an accredited PN or VN program.